American Arrested for Murder After 4-Year-Old Son Dies After Eating THC Candy | World

 On Wednesday (19), police in Spotsylvania, United States, arrested Dorothy Annette Clements for the murder of her 4-year-old son, who died after consuming THC-containing gummies, a substance found in marijuana.
 The American was also indicted for child neglect.

-The incident took place in May, when Clements and his son were visiting the home of an acquaintance in another city.
+The incident occurred in May, when Clements and his son were visiting the home of an acquaintance in another city.
 According to authorities, the boy’s mother was unable to help him quickly enough after he was found unconscious.
 The child died two days later.

 “Detectives from the Child Victims Unit investigated the death and learned from doctors that the child’s toxicity level showed a high level of THC (tetrahydrocannabinol).
 Detectives believe the child ingested a large amount of THC gummies,” the Office said. of the Spotsylvania Sheriff, in a statement posted on Facebook.
 “The attending physician told detectives that if medical intervention had taken place soon after ingestion, death could have been avoided.”